 The purpose of this blog is to share whatever information, knowledge, truth, or wisdom I’ve discovered throughout my life which I believe has helped me in some way, with the hope that it may possibly help others.
 There are vast oceans of information, disinformation, and even outright lies through which we must navigate as we search for those few gleaming gems that are actually helpful, or occasionally even profound—so I figure anything I can do to expedite the journey for others is well worth the effort.
 Even if only one single person benefits in one tiny way from what I’m able to share here, then I will have left the world better than it was when I arrived—and that’s my ultimate goal.

-I urge readers to subscribe to this blog’s email updates, and “like” the corresponding Facebook page in order to keep abreast of my work, my thoughts—and yes, even my mistakes.
+I urge readers to subscribe to this blog’s email updates, and “like” my corresponding Blog Facebook Page in order to follow my work.

 For What It’s Worth

-I suppose it’s worth mentioning that this website is my own brainchild; I designed & customized it (based on the Bangkok Press News & Editorial Wordpress template); I maintain it, edit it, produced the artwork, and write all of the original content.
+I suppose it’s also worth mentioning that this website is my own brainchild; I set it up and customized it myself, and continue to maintain it, edit it, produced the artwork, and write all of the original content.

-My Links:Facebook Profile • Rolling The Bones Book • Amazon Author Page • Goodreads Author Profile • YouTube Channel
+My Links:Facebook Profile • Blog Facebook Page • Toward Autarchy Facebook Page • Rolling The Bones Book • Amazon Author Page • YouTube Channel